DmitryMandrik/race-bets/README.md

     `cd test-automation`
     `npm install` - install the dependencies in the local node_modules folder

 ## How to use

+Protractor can test directly against Chrome and Firefox without using a Selenium Server.
+To use this, in your conf.js file set:

+`directConnect: true` - test script communicates directly Chrome Driver or Firefox Driver, bypassing any Selenium Server

+# Run

 `protractor conf.js` - will run default specs from conf.js file: